Disc golf review Vibram putters to help lower your scores

 Preview of the Vibram open disc golf tourney

 Vibram has come out with a couple of mid-range discs and a driver.
 I have a Trax and a Lace.
 The trax is really nice, almost as good as my favorite mid-range disc, Discraft Buzzz.
-The Lace may just be the best driver I have ever use.
-Check out my reviews on these discs, and give them a try.
+The Lace may just be the best driver I have ever use. on these discs, and give them a try.